 Another very famous fancy blue diamond is the Wittelsbach-Graff.
-I was an exquisite diamond of an unusual pattern of 82 facets with a Fancy Deep Grayish Blue color and a VS2 clarity grade.
-It's total weight was 35.56-carats, making it very large especially for such a rare diamond.
+It was an exquisite diamond of an unusual pattern of 82 facets with a Fancy Deep Grayish Blue color and a VS2 clarity grade.
+It's total weight was 35.56 carats, making it very large especially for such a rare diamond.

-In 2008, Laurence Graff, a famous jeweler, purchased the Wittelsbach Diamond at the Christie's auction for $24.3 million.
-Laurence Graff re-cut the diamond, losing 4.45 cararts, to a 31.06-carats.
+In 2008, Laurence Graff, a famous jeweller, purchased the Wittelsbach Diamond at the Christie's auction for $23.4 million.
+Laurence Graff re-cut the diamond, losing 4.45 carats, to a 31.06 carats.
 He removed some "damage" to the girdle and managed to enhance the color of the stone.
 The diamond, now renamed the Wittelsbach-Graff, is now a Fancy Deep Blue, IF (Internally Flawless) stone.